AutoResearch/autora/docs/index.md

 individual studies.
 Empirical scientists face difficulties in formalizing their theories, find it arduous to document their research activities, and often lack time and funds to conduct follow-up experiments to test and revise their hypotheses.
-These limitations serve as impediments to scientific progress and hinder the development of new knowledge.
+These limitations impede scientific progress and hinder the development of new knowledge.
 We seek to overcome these limitations by providing a tool for the generation, estimation, and empirical testing of scientific models.
 It is our hope that AutoRA will help accelerate scientific discovery by overcoming